ericman314/UnitMath/README.md

   unit('6 furlongs/fortnight').to('m/s') // 0.000997857142857143 m / s
   ```

 - `type`.
 An object that allows UnitMath to work with custom numeric types.
-Each property of `type` is a function that accepts one or more parameters (most of which are of the custom numeric type).
+Each property of `type` is a function.
 Below are all of the available functions, along with the required function signatures and return values, where `T` represents the custom numeric type:

   - `add: (a: T, b: T) => T`
   - `sub: (a: T, b: T) => T`